etlbox/etlbox.website/doks_v1.8/dbextensions/content/support/contact/purchase.md

 Almost there!

-Provide a few quick details to complete your ETLBox license — or request a personalized quote if you need one.
+Provide a few quick details to complete your DB Extensions license — or request a personalized quote if you need one.

 {{< purchase-form >}}